How are galaxies assigned to halos? Searching for assembly bias in the SDSS galaxy clustering: Results and Discussion

 \subsection{model comparison}

-We want to address this question that whether the constraints on the model with assembly bias and the model without assembly bias given the galaxy clustering data lead us to claim that assembly bias is strongly supported by the observations or not.
+Using the constraints on the model with assembly bias and without, we want to address the question of whether assembly bias is supported by galaxy clustering observations.
 Within the standard HOD framework, the distribution of the galaxies is modeled using a simple description based on the $mass$-only ansatz: $P(N|M)$.
 The decorated HOD model however, provides a more complex description of the data by adding a secondary halo property (halo concentration in this study) and a more flexible occupation model: $P(N|M,c)$.

-In order to investigate whether the higher level of model complexity is demanded by the observations or not, we present model comparison between the models with and without assembly bias.
+In order to investigate whether observations demand higher level of model complexity, we compare the models with and without assembly bias.

 In particular, we make use of two simple methods for model comparison: \emph{Akaike Information Criterion} (AIC, \citealt{aic} , see \citealt{gelmanic} for detailed discussion on AIC), and \emph{Bayesian Information Criteria} (BIC, \citealt{bic}).
-BIC and AIC are more computationally tractable than alternatives approaches such as computing the fully marginalized likelihood.
+BIC and AIC are more computationally tractable than alternative approaches such as computing the fully marginalized likelihood.
 The underlying assumption of these information criteria is that models that yield higher likelihoods are more preferable, but at the same time, models with more flexibility are penalized.

-Suppose that $\mathcal{L}^{\star}$ is the maximum likelihood achieved by the model, $N_{\rm par}$ is the number of free parameters in the model, and $N_{\rm data}$ is the number of data points in the data set.
+Suppose $\mathcal{L}^{\star}$ is the maximum likelihood achieved by the model, $N_{\rm par}$ is the number of free parameters in the model, and $N_{\rm data}$ is the number of data points in the data set.
 Then we have

 Given a data set, models with lower value of AIC and BIC are more desired.
-That is, in order for the higher model complexity (given by $N_{\rm par}$) to be justified, $\mathcal{L}^{\star}$ must be sufficiently higher.
-Therefore in this formulation, models that deliver lower information criteria scores are more preferable.
+That is, higher model complexity (larger $N_{\rm par}$) is favored only if $\mathcal{L}^{\star}$ is sufficiently higher.